gasparzuker/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 Looking at `recvAtomic`, this function returns a value of type `Tick`.
 This value is supposed to represent the latency of the access if that access was done in singularity, i.e atomically/without being interleaved. **CAUTION**: This latency is not an accurate representation of the actual latency of the access in a real setup.
 In a real setup there are many accesses happening at the same time and most of the time accesses do not happen atomically.

 Let's add *one* cycle to the latency of accesses from the lower level of memory hierarchy.
 To do this we are going to call `clockPeriod` from the parent class of `SecureMemory`, which is `ClockedObject`.
 This function returns the period of the `clk_domain` in `Ticks`.
 Add the following code to define of `SecureMemory::recvAtomic` in `secure_memory.cc`.
 Let's add *one* cycle to the latency of accesses from the lower level of memory hierarchy.
 To do this we are going to call `clockPeriod` from the parent class of `SecureMemory`, which is `ClockedObject`.
 This function returns the period of the `clk_domain` in `Ticks`.
 Add the following code to define of `SecureMemory::recvAtomic` in `secure_memory.cc`.
-Let's add *one* cycle to the latency of accesses from the lower level of memory hierarchy.
-To do this we are going to call `clockPeriod` from the parent class of `SecureMemory`, which is `ClockedObject`.
-This function returns the period of the `clk_domain` in `Ticks`.
-Add the following code to define of `SecureMemory::recvAtomic` in `secure_memory.cc`.
-Let's add *one* cycle to the latency of accesses from the lower level of memory hierarchy.
-To do this we are going to call `clockPeriod` from the parent class of `SecureMemory`, which is `ClockedObject`.
-This function returns the period of the `clk_domain` in `Ticks`.
-Add the following code to define of `SecureMemory::recvAtomic` in `secure_memory.cc`.